abhinav4848/_Obsidian-Others-Projects/Spaced repetition systems as catechism.md

 In [James (“Brad”) DeLong - Quantum Country interview - 2019-11-22](https://notes.andymatuschak.org/zWtVMjiuF8n3tNEtyWGwXt4) (no access to link), Brad jokingly suggested that the [[Mnemonic medium]] represents a new kind of “catechism.”
 It’s an amusing comparison, but it’s also worth pondering seriously!

-A typical example from the [Westminster Shorter Catechism](https://www.ccel.org/creeds/westminster-shorter-cat.html) :
+A typical example from the [Westminster Shorter Catechism](https://www.ccel.org/creeds/westminster-shorter-cat.html) #external :

 > Q1: What is the chief end of man?
 > A1: Man’s chief end is to glorify God, and to enjoy Him for ever.